How to Get Involved in Humanitarian Work

-It’s easy to see the scale of global tragedy and feel overwhelmed to a point of paralysis.
-We get it, it’s a lot to take in.
-But believe us when we say that our actions can make a difference.
+It’s easy to see the scale of global tragedy in recent years and feel overwhelmed to a point of paralysis.
+We get it, it’s a lot to take in, but our actions truly can make a difference.

-In the past four months, we’ve had nearly 4,000 candidate searches for jobs in the International Development space.
-People are hungry for change and they want to support the organisations that help change lives in the places that need it most.
+People are hungry for change and they want to support the organisations that help change lives through humanitarian work in the places that need it most.

 1. Spread the word

-That’s not to say you need to pick up a camera and start documenting injustices.
+That’s not to say you need to pick up a camera yourself.
 But rather, keep yourself educated about what’s happening in the world.
 Given the tragic invisibility of humanitarian crises getting lost amidst more popular news stories, every share and post amongst our circles of influence is now a deeply political move.

-In fact, studies show that media coverage on crises has a significant effect on the number of donations there are, so doing your part has a significant impact.
-Read up on the political climate behind the conflict, and keep your eyes peeled to what’s happening on our end that might threaten the citizens in the targeted area and expose unjust foreign policy.
+In fact, media coverage of crises has a significant effect on the number of donations.
+Read up on the political climate behind the conflict, and keep your eyes peeled for information about what’s happening at our end that might threaten the citizens in the targeted area and expose unjust foreign policy.

 2. Volunteer locally, act globally

 Most charities in the UK prefer not to send volunteers overseas in favour of utilising local workers.
-There are, however, plenty of opportunities to make an impact on UK soil with many victims of conflict arriving in the country as asylum seekers or refugees.
+There are, however, plenty of opportunities to make an impact on UK soil.
+Many victims of conflict arrive in the country as asylum seekers or refugees.

-Another way to have an overseas impact from your own kitchen table is by checking out volunteer roles at UN Volunteers.
+Another way to get involved in humanitarian work from your own kitchen table is by checking out volunteer roles at UN Volunteers.
 They’re always on the lookout for online contributors with skills as varied as IT development, content writing, research and teaching to support people worldwide.
-You could be teaching English to students in India over Skype each week.

-With hundreds of volunteering opportunities throughout the UK to get involved in, you’re likely to find something that speaks to you.
+With hundreds of volunteering opportunities throughout the UK to apply for, you’re likely to find something that speaks to you.

 3. Provide much-needed funding

 It’s tempting to solely donate to what we see in the media, but let’s not forget ongoing and under-publicised needs that are just as worthy of your donations as the latest trending campaign.
-That’s why organisations like Care go out of their way to shine a spotlight on under-reported humanitarian crises, so people like you can get involved.
+That’s why organisations like Care go out of their way to shine a spotlight on under-reported humanitarian crises.

 So what are you waiting for?
-Get involved today.
+Get involved in humanitarian work today.